 - The value of Epsilon Naught is used in calculating the dielectric constant of a material.

-Hope you got to know the Epsilon naught along with Epsilon naught unit in SI unit and CGS unit, its significance and applications in various part of physics.
+Hope you got to know the Epsilon naught along with the Epsilon naught unit in SI unit and CGS unit, its significance and its applications in various parts of physics.

 Physics Related Topics:

 Stay tuned with BYJU’S for more such interesting articles.
 Also, register to “BYJU’S-The Learning App” for loads of interactive, engaging physics-related videos and unlimited academic assistance.

 What is permittivity?

 What is meant by the permittivity of space?

 In CGS units, Coulomb squared per Newton meter squared.